mikro-orm/nestjs/README.md

 ## Multiple Database Connections

-You can define multiple database connections by registering multiple `MikroOrmModule`s, each with a unique `contextName`.
+You can define multiple database connections by registering multiple `MikroOrmModule`'s, each with a unique `contextName`.
 You will need to disable the automatic request context middleware by setting `registerRequestContext` to `false`, as it wouldn't work with this approach - note that this needs to be part of all your `MikroOrmModule`s with non-default `contextName`.
-To have the same automatic request context behaviour, you must register `MultiMikroOrmModule` with `forRoot()` instead:
+To have the same automatic request context behaviour, you must register `MikroOrmModule` with `forMiddleware()` instead:

 ```typescript
 @Module({